 Market and influencing factors

-According to the KION Group’s estimates, the material handling market – comprising forklift trucks, warehouse technology and supply chain solutions – has expanded at a faster rate than global economic growth over the past five years.
-The value of the market has increased at an average annual rate of around 6 per cent.
+According to the KION Group’s estimates, the material handling market – comprising industrial trucks and supply chain solutions and related services – has expanded at a faster rate than global economic growth over the past five years.
+The value of the market has increased at an average annual rate of around 6 per cent in that time.

 Of the relevant market volume, almost 60 per cent is estimated to be attributable to industrial trucks and related services, which are essential elements in the production and logistics processes of many manufacturers as well as in the wholesale and retail sectors.
 The remaining market volume is accounted for by supply chain solutions, the growth of which is fuelled in no small part by the increasing automation and digitalisation of production and logistics processes in various industries.
-The main overarching growth drivers are the advancing interconnectivity of the global economy and additional transport services between ever-more fragmented value chains and supply chains, which necessitate decentralised warehouse and logistics capacity.
-The strong growth of e-commerce and the increasing prevalence of multichannel approaches in all kinds of industries are boosting capital expenditure on the reconfiguration of supply chains.
+The main overarching growth drivers are the advancing interconnectivity of the global economy and the demand for decentralised warehouse and logistics capacity in response to value chains and supply chains that are becoming increasingly fragmented.
+The strong growth of e-commerce and the increasing prevalence of omnichannel approaches in all kinds of industries is boosting capital expenditure on the reconfiguration of supply chains.

 Regulatory frameworks have a major impact on the business model, both in the Industrial Trucks & Services segment and in the Supply Chain Solutions segment.
 The products and services of companies in the KION Group have to comply with the specific legal requirements in their respective markets.
 Compliance with the different requirements has to be verified or certified.
 Many of the legal requirements are enshrined in product-specific standards and other norms (e.g. EN, ISO and DIN).